Skip to main content

 I am NIMH

 NIMH is the lead federal agency for research on mental disorders.
 We are part of the National Institutes of Health, the largest biomedical research agency in the world.
 Our vision is to live in a world where mental illnesses are prevented and cured.
-Filling this vision takes an entire community of people working to transform the understanding and treatment of mental illnesses.
+Fulfilling this vision takes an entire community of people working to transform the understanding and treatment of mental illnesses.

 Learn more about the people supporting NIMH’s vision and what they love about working here.